dafnifacility/dafni-example-models/uk-climate-analysis/README.md

 This compressed gz file, and the yaml file can now be uploaded to DAFNI via the DAFNI web interface at https://facility.secure.dafni.rl.ac.uk.

 ## Visualising the Model Output
 When you run the model, a series of output data files are created.
-The `visualisation.py` script is used to graph these.
+The `visualisation.py` script is used to graph the results.
 This assumes you have the output data available to a Jupyter notebook.
-If needed, you can adapt the `get_output_folder()` function to point to a different output folder instead.
+If needed, you can adapt the `get_output_folder()` function to point the script to a different output folder instead.

 In the DAFNI workflow, configure a visualisation to bring over all the data from the model run from path `/data/outputs/*` (this is added in the workflow visualisation setting right at the end of the configuration, below all the metadata settings).